Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

    recompile every dialogue file in the game.
 For a combined EET install I'm guessing this is about 5000 dialogues.
-This is "fine" on relatively modern computers, but if you're playing on a classic system it may take a while.
+This is "fine" on relatively modern computers, but if you're playing on a classic system I'm guessing it may take a while.
    The alternative is curating short lists of files to patch for each potential game/mod install - which I'm not confident I'd maintain long term.